janeon/automatedLabHelper/README.md

 ### cleanOutput.py
 `cleanOutput.py` post-processes pylint output into more readable, less redundant output.
-Users who desired to see their output straight from the command line rather than through the tkinter interface can run `cleanOutput.py` through the command line using the command
+Users who desire to see their output straight from the command line rather than through the tkinter interface can run `cleanOutput.py` on the CLI with

 ```
 python3 cleanOutput.py [filename] [{c,r,w,e,f,C,R,W,E,F}`<sup>\*</sup>`]